 One of Nancy’s final video productions was this episode about teaching children to sew.
 You can watch the full episode here.

-In connection with the video, Nancy has also written a book I Sew For Fun with 20 projects perfect for teaching children to sew!
+In connection with the video, Nancy has also created a series of I Sew For Fun with 20 projects perfect for teaching children to sew!
 The projects in the book include a wide variety of items with kid appeal such as aprons, skirts, headbands, softies, bags, and mini quilts.

 All of the projects are ranked in three categories “Easy”, “Really Easy”, and “Super Easy” to help you know where to start teaching without overwhelming the child.
 The book also includes a DVD for the ‘big partner’ (the more experienced mom, grandma, etc) with tips for teaching and making the experience fun for all involved.